Danijel Ljuboja: Joining the German clubs

 In 2005, he transferred to German club side Stuttgart, at first on loan, having been linked with clubs like Mallorca, Marseille and Bolton.
 After joining Stuttgart, Ljuboja said he left PSG, not for the revenge he received last season but to keep his dream alive ahead of a World Cup.
 Weeks later, Ljuboja made his debut, on 10 September 2005, in a 1–1 draw with Arminia Bielefeld; and a month later, he scored his first goal, on 23 October 2005, in a 1–1 draw with Bayer Leverkusen.
-Three days before scoring his first Bundesliga goal, Ljuboja scored his first goal in the UEFA Cup in a 2–0 win over Rennes and scored a brace in a 2–0 win over P.A.O.K.
-At Stuttgart, he formed a striking partnership with Jon Dahl Tomasson.
+Three days before scoring his first Bundesliga goal, Ljuboja scored his first goal in the UEFA Cup in a 2–0 win over Rennes and scored a brace in a 2–0 win over PAOK At Stuttgart, he formed a striking partnership with Jon Dahl Tomasson.
 Later in the season, he scored eight goals and the club finished in ninth place.

 He was contracted in April 2006 (through 2009), but by that his income, that was still paid half by PSG, was lowered significantly.
 Although he had a valid contract, he demanded from Stuttgart the same wages he got before from PSG.
 Stuttgart in consequence told him to look for a new club in the summer of 2006 and let him train with their reserve team that played in the third German league.